rupalibatta/rupalibatta/README.md

 - Hi, I’m Rupali!
-I'm freshman at Caltech double majoring in Computer Science and Business, Economics, and Management.
+I'm freshman at Caltech double majoring in Computer Science and Mechanical Engineering.
-- I’m interested in machine learning, data analysis, and their applications in socioeconomics.
+- I’m interested in machine learning, data analysis, and their applications in robotics.
-- I’m currently working on data visualization and policy research at Harvard's Institute of Quantitative Social Science.
+- I’m currently working on quantiative finance research at the Linde Institute of Economics.
 - You can reach me at rupali (at) caltech.edu!